Parasite infection in a cell population: role of the partitioning kernel: Mean number of cells alive: General results

-\end{prop} Hence, for a large class of models, the cell population survives the infection with positive probability if the strategy for repartition of the parasites at division is well-chosen.
-The sign of $\m$ indicates if the quantity of parasites stays finite with a positive probability in a typical cell line.
+\al{\begin{rem} In Proposition \ref{CS_ext_ps}, the Brownian coefficient of the dynamics of the parasites is $\sqrt{2\mathfrak{s}^2(x)x + 2\sigma^2x^2}$.
+This part of the dynamic can be decomposed into two different type of fluctuations: random fluctuations in the parasites growth (corresponding to the part $2\mathfrak{s}^2(x)x$) and the modeling of a random environment for the parasites (corresponding to $2\sigma^2x^2$). \end{rem}} Hence, for a large class of models, the cell population survives the infection with positive probability if the strategy for repartition of the parasites at division is well-chosen.
+The sign of $\m$ indicates if the number of parasites stays finite with a positive probability in a typical cell line.
 If it is the case ($\m\leq 0$), then the expected number of cells alive goes to infinity as time goes to infinity because the cell population grows exponentially at a rate larger than $r-q>0$.
-If $\m>0$, then the probability that the quantity of parasites is infinite in a typical cell line goes to $1$ as time goes to infinity.
+If $\m>0$, then the probability that the number of parasites is infinite in a typical cell line goes to $1$ as time goes to infinity.
 In that case, the speed of convergence of this probability has to be compared with the growth of the population.
 And if the growth of the population is strong enough ($\kapparq>0$), the expected number of cells that are alive still goes to infinity as time goes to infinity.

-Focusing on the role of the partitioning kernel, Proposition \ref{CS_ext_ps} shows that if the cell population manages to adapt its partitioning strategy to make it more asymmetrical, it can save the cell population (in the sense of making the mean number of cells alive tend to infinity for large time).
+Focusing on the role of the partitioning kernel, Proposition \ref{CS_ext_ps} shows that if the cell population manages to adapt its partitioning strategy to make it more asymmetric, it can save the cell population (in the sense of making the mean number of cells alive tend to infinity for large time).
 Indeed, for any choice of the triplet $(g,\sigma,r)$, we can find a kernel $\kappa$ satisfying \eqref{ass_Theta} such that